pyr0ball/pyr0piezo/docs/tutorials/firmware-update/beta-unit-firmware-update.md

 ---

+## Obtaining the Latest Firmware

+You can obtain the latest firmware release for this project [HERE](https://github.com/pyr0ball/pyr0piezo/releases/latest) as a zip file with the source, as well as a pre-compiled hex file for use with certain programmers.

 ## Firmware Upload Procedure

 The firmware for this project can be updated using one of three methods: VS Code, Arduino IDE, or avrdude.